-

 Bands / Straps

-We carry a full line of replacement watch bands and straps.
+We carry a complete line of replacement watch bands and straps.
 We also can conduct basic repairs for your existing watch band.

 Battery Replacement

-Generally speaking, a quartz watch, which uses a battery, doesn’t require any service until the battery needs to be replaced, usually 2-3 years from the time it leaves the factory, not from when you buy it.
+Generally speaking, a quartz watch, which uses a battery, only requires service once the battery needs to be replaced; usually 2-3 years from the time it leaves the factory, not from when you buy it.

 Maintenance Service

-We recommend a maintenance service when your battery needs replacement to keep your case and bracelet clean and preventative maintenance to keep your watch functioning well and continue to be water-resistant
+We recommend a maintenance service when your battery needs replacement to keep your case and bracelet clean and preventative maintenance to keep your watch functioning well and remaining water-resistant.

 Complete Overhaul